DataBassGit/AgentForge/docs/Personas/Personas.md

 # Persona Guide

----

-## Overview of Personas
+## Overview

-Personas in our system serve as an abstraction of the knowledge that an agent has access to, rather than merely defining the agent’s character or personality traits.
+**Personas** in our system serve as an abstraction of the knowledge that an agent has access to, rather than merely defining the agent’s character or personality traits.
 They encapsulate vast and varied information – from specific subject matters to general world facts, and yes personality traits – they constitute the database of knowledge that the agents can use during their operation.

 ### Location of Persona Files